gallenc/opennms-paxexam/misc-examples/README.md

 # Miscellaneous Examples

-This folder is to hold various examples of using the paxexam-opennms framework to test features in both plane karaf and OpenNMS karaf containers.
+This folder is to hold various examples of using the paxexam-opennms framework to test features in both plain karaf and OpenNMS karaf containers.

 ## contents
 | Project | description |